-These cute little critters will crawl into your heart and hang around for a long time.
-Let each one be as individual as the artist’s imagination.
+These cute little Recycled Cicipillers will crawl into your heart and hang around for a long time.
+Let each one be as individual as the artist’s imagination and have fun recycling.

 Cardboard tubes from toilet paper or towel rolls.

 A piece of cardboard or white poster board